arthurgassner/swissenergy-frontend/docs/industrialization.md

     An unused ML solution is a failed ML solution.

-In this section, we will go over the ML system design of our solution, followed by tools and tips on how to end up with a reliable and readable software.
+In this section, we will go over the ML system design of our solution, followed by tools and tips on how to end up with production-ready software.

 ## ML System Design